pymc-devs/pymc/GOVERNANCE.md

 The current Steering Council membership comprises:

 - Chris Fonnesbeck (dev, docs)
-- Junpeng Lao (dev)
+- Junpeng Lao (dev, discourse)
-- Oriol Abril-Pla (docs)
+- Oriol Abril-Pla (docs, discourse)
-- Ravin Kumar (dev, docs)
+- Ravin Kumar (dev, discourse, docs)
-- Thomas Wiecki (dev - PyMC Labs)
+- Thomas Wiecki (dev, discourse - PyMC Labs)

-Note that as explained in the [community architecture section](#community-and-team-architecture) and as indicated again in the description of the Steering Council right above, Council members are first and foremost Core Contributors, and have no special power or privilege in everyday activities.
+Note that as explained in the [community architecture section](#community-and-team-architecture) and as indicated again in the description of the Steering Council above, Council members are first and foremost Core Contributors, and have no special power or privilege in everyday activities.
 To emphasize that, Steering Council members are listed both in the current core